-All completed investigations shall be forwarded to the Bureau Chief or, if the allegations may reasonably involve the Bureau Chief, to the Sheriff.
-The Bureau Chief or Sheriff shall review the investigation and determine whether any allegations of sexual abuse or sexual harassment have been substantiated by a preponderance of the evidence (28 CFR 115.71; 28 CFR 115.72).
+All completed written investigations shall be forwarded to the Chief Deputy or, if the allegations may reasonably involve the Chief Deputy, to the Sheriff.
+The Chief Deputy or Sheriff shall review the investigation and determine whether any allegations of sexual abuse or sexual harassment have been substantiated by a preponderance of the evidence (28 CFR 115.71; 28 CFR 115.72).